maxguzenski/react-easy-style/README.md

   &--kind-success { /*...*/ }
 }
 ```
+And that is it. seriously!! <br/>
+For small/medium components you will end up with 0 (zero) css references on you code.

-And finally, how to call it and its output:
+Here a example of how to call it and its output:

 ```javascript
 // when you call
 <Button kind='primary' circle={true} label='...'/>